 Using spaces, you can set up meetings, share files, and collaborate on project plans within Dropbox.
-All in all, it’s a great option for companies looking to access multiple workplace programs all within the same cloud storage provider.
+All in all, it’s a great option for companies looking to access multiple workplace programs all within the same provider.

-Which cloud has the most free storage?
+Which cloud storage gives the most free space?

 Degoo offers 100 GB of storage for free, which on paper sounds good but the service is lacking privacy and security features, and, you’ll be inundated with ads.

 Better options are Mega.io (free 20 GB) and pCloud and Icedrive (both 10 GB of complimentary space), which take security and privacy a lot more seriously.

 What are the best free cloud storage options for 2023?